MIT-PSFC/disruption-py/docs/quickstart.md

 ## Troubleshooting

+### Issues with package versioning
+If the machine that you are working on has an outdated version of python, you may be unable to install.

+#### On CMod
+On the mfe workstations use mferws02 or mferws03

 ### Trouble accessing GitHub
 If you are unable to access the GitHub repository you can manually install the package.
 Note that you may be installing an older version of DisruptionPy.